Greek Apricot Tart Recipe (Pasta Flora)

 • Cream the butter and sugar together.

-• Add in the eggs:
+• Add the eggs:

-• Combine the dry ingredients with the wet ingredients.
+• Combine the dry ingredients:

-• Roll the dough and shape the tart:
+• Roll and shape the dough:

 • Create the top pieces:

-• Design the tart:
+• Assemble the tart:

-• Bake the apricot tart:
+• Bake the tart:

-Place the pasta flora in the preheated oven and bake for about 40 minutes or until golden brown.
-Remove from the oven and allow the tart to cool for at least 30 minutes before slicing so the jam can settle.
-Sprinkle with icing sugar, and enjoy!
+Brush the top pieces with egg wash (this is optional but will produce a more golden brown colour) and bake for 40 minutes, or until golden brown.
+Let the tart cool for at least 30 minutes before slicing.
+Sprinkle with icing sugar and enjoy!

 Notes